MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/deploy/deploy-and-operate-dynamics-365-on-premises.md

 -   [Dynamics 365 Customer Engagement (on-premises) installation guidance](installing-on-premises-dynamics-365.md).
 Use these topics to help install and configure your deployment.

 -   [Operating Dynamics 365 Customer Engagement (on-premises)](operating-microsoft-dynamics-365.md).
 Use this information to help keep your deployment running efficiently.

+> [!NOTE]
+> For the deployment and administration information of the previous version (8.x), see [Deploy and operate Dynamics 365 Customer Engagement (on-premises), version 8.x](/previous-versions/dynamicscrm-2016/deployment-administrators-guide/hh699811(v=crm.8)).

+::: moniker-end